-Researchers Depieri and Panizzi conducted laboratory studies [Neotropical Entomology 42:197-203, 2011] in Brazil to compare the damage caused by various stink bug species.
+Researchers Depieri and Panizzi report results from laboratory studies [Neotropical Entomology 42:197-203, 2011] conducted in Brazil to compare the damage caused by various stink bug species.
 Their study included the SGSB and the RBSB, plus the Neotropical brown stink bug [Euschistus heros-same genus as the BSB found in the US].
 Important results from their research follow.